There’s a lot of misinformation surrounding life insurance. We want to set the record straight.

 You could contract a severe acute illness or get hit by a bus.
 You could be involved in a fatal car accident or fall off the roof while cleaning the gutters.

 Rather than thinking about how you feel, think about your loved ones instead.
-Would they experience any financial suffering due to your absence?
-If so, you need to seriously consider purchasing a life insurance policy.
+Would they experience any financial hardship due to your absence?
+If so, you need to seriously consider purchasing life insurance.

-Truth: Accidents happen all the time; life insurance helps provide for those you leave behind.
+Truth: Accidents happen all the time; we recommend buying life insurance as early as possible to help financially protect those you leave behind.

 As Benjamin Franklin once famously said, “In this world, nothing can be said to be certain, except death and taxes.”
 And it’s absolutely true.
 Death is not only inevitable, it doesn’t absolve you of needing to pay your taxes!

-If you’re single, your executor or surviving family (siblings, parents, nieces, nephews, etc.) will be responsible for paying any outstanding debt you may have left behind.
+If you’re single, your executor or surviving family members (siblings, parents, nieces, nephews, etc.) may end up responsible for outstanding debts you left behind.
 What happens if you don’t have enough set aside to cover it all?